-Open Geneva was established in 2015 by the Geneva Creativity Center in order to promote innovation for the improvement of life quality in Geneva.
-During the 1st edition, several teams of students worked during 2 weekends on scientific projects, as well as social and technical innovations, related to energy, health, mobility.
-The 2016 edition was focused on medical technologies and brought a larger scope of participants during a curated hackathon organized by The Port in collaboration with the Geneva University Hospitals.
+A first Open Geneva Hackathon took place in 2015, organised by the Geneva Creativity Center with the Centre Universitaire d’Informatique and other higher education partners Geneva, in order to promote innovation for tackling social challenges in Geneva.
+During the event, teams of students worked over several weekends on social and technical innovations related to energy, health and mobility.
+The 2016 edition of this hackathon was hosted by Citizen Cyberlab at Campus Biotech and focused on medical technologies and global health innovation.
+It welcomed 50 participants from a range of professional and academic backgrounds, during a curated hackathon co-organised by The Port association and the Hôpitaux Universitaires Genève (HUG).